 The “why” is more important than the “what” here.
 When selecting a country (and considering what you hope to learn from this experience), assess your overall story, goals and passions.
 Naturally, it may be good to have a tie.

 Further, the learnings or experience should prepare you to achieve long-term success.
 Also feel free to use this opportunity to describe a different side of you that is not reflected elsewhere.
 That said, as much as you might love to sit on the beach in Fiji, this would not be a great choice for most candidates.
+Are you interested in getting a UVA MBA?
+Learn how Personal MBA Coach can help you get into your dream MBA Program.

 About Personal MBA Coach: